Friends of the Ashland Public Library Bylaws

 Section 3.
 Responsibilities of Directors

 Section 4.
-Regular Meetings and Special Meetings
+Regular Meetings and Special Meetings of the Board

 The Board shall hold a minimum of eight Regular Meetings per calendar year, to be held at such places and times as may be scheduled by the Board.
+Meetings may be held in person or by videoconference.

 All members of the Board shall receive written notice of Regular and Special Meetings.
 Notice of the Meeting shall be made through the Organization’s usual means of communication no later than two (2) business days prior to the Meeting.